adamrossnelson/SvSpcHndlr/README.md

 do https://raw.githubusercontent.com/adamrossnelson/sshnd/master/sshnd.do
 ```

-## SvSpcHndlr.do
+## Extended Usage

-Routine that interactively gathers input from the user.
-Prompts the user to specify a log file location.
-From log file location this do file also infers the same location for saving dta files.
-Lastly, this do also infers a sub dir which can be used to save and store temporary, working, or meta files.
+Gathers input from the user.
+Prompts  user to specify a log file location.
+Input from user establishes a naming convention.
+From that convention `sshnd` creates three global variables that can be used to save files matching that naming convention. `dtagbl` will contain path and filename for a `.dta` file. `loggbl` will contain a path and filename for a `.log` file. `wkdgbl` will contain a path that may serve as a working directory.

-Intended use is to call this do file from another do file.
-This do file will establish three globals for later use: lobal dtagbl = $dtagbl AND Global loggbl = $loggbl AND Global wkdgbl = $wkdgbl.
+After creating the `dtagbl` `loggbl` and `wkdgbl`, `sshnd` changes the working directory to the path stored in `wkdgble`.

+`sshnd` results are logged in the log file specified by `loggbl` which may be appended by subsequent do files.

+This routine works well at the beginning of do files which are intended to execute standardized/routine procudures but by multiple users with different file systems.
+For example the [StataIPEDSAll](https://github.com/adamrossnelson/StataIPEDSAll) quickly collects data from online and then compiles panel data sets.

-User need not specify Desktop location.
-User may specify any location.
+Note: Example below references desktop location hwever, user(s) need not specify Desktop location.

 Example of do file output:
 ```